 We’ve all had those slow fishing days when nothing seems to be interested.
 It’s boring and disheartening, especially if you’re just starting out in the sport.
 But replacing those dull sessions with red-letter-days can be easy if you take a bit of time to work out the best days, times and seasons to go fishing.

 One of the main factors influencing immediate feeding behaviour for many species are the current and incoming weather conditions.
-This is because weather such as sunshine, rain and wind influence the temperature, visibility and oxygen levels in the water, which in turn impact how the fish feeds, particularly in freshwater.
+This is because weather such as sunshine, rain, waves, current and wind influence the temperature, visibility and oxygen levels in the water, which in turn impact how the fish feeds, particularly in freshwater.
 If it’s cold and still, it’s unlikely that most species will eat freely, instead choosing to save energy and lay low.

-However, if the weather is causing the water to become warmer and more oxygenated – a warm southerly wind hits, for example – lots of species like carp and catfish will become active and more catchable.
+However, if the weather is causing the water to become warmer and more oxygenated – a warm southerly wind hits, for example – lots of species like carp, bass and catfish will become active and more catchable.
 There are lots of reasons for this, one of the main ones being that small creatures like insects and bait fish, which are food items for many species, also become more active in these conditions, causing a feeding frenzy.

 Some species, however, favour cold water and species like some flatfish, trout, perch, pike, surf perch, tuna species and cod are usually fished for in cold water or even through ice.
 Learning what water temperature your target species and their food prefers is another part of knowing the best times to fish.